Skip to contents

 novel_cluster_id nearest_existing_id avg_silhouette_width

-It is from these groups that we are most likely to collect germplasm relevant for the future scenarios.
+It is from these groups that we are most likely to collect germplasm relevant to the future scenarios.

 future_clusts$changes